-The Outlander Immersion Tours of Scotland are small group, 7 passenger 8 night (including hotels, entrance fees and 5* Scottish guides) total immersions into the spectacular sights & scenery of the Outlander TV Series and of the original Outlander book.
+These Outlander Tours of Scotland are small group, 7 passenger 8 night (including hotels, entrance fees and 5* Scottish guides) total immersions into the spectacular sights & scenery of the Outlander TV Series and of Diana Gabaldon's original Outlander book series.
 This tour also includes a performance by "The Bard" (if available) from Castle Leoch and then period costumes on the final day.

 Day 1 & 2 - GlasgowArrive Glasgow and transfer to your pre-booked accommodations.
 Like most Scottish towns, Glasgow is a friendly city with a good selection of traditional music at pubs around town and very good shopping choices.
 Using the included 2 day hop-on hop-off bus pass, see the sights of Glasgow and familiarize yourself with the layout of the town.
 You can also see some of the many sites used for filming the Outlander TV series.
 See my blog about Things to do in Glasgow for more information.
 On the second day in Glasgow, we'll have special entertainment provided by 'Gwyllyn the Bard' who played for Jamie and Claire in Castle Leoch in the Outlander TV show.
 Gwyllyn will entertain you with songs, stories about Scottish history, plus his work on the Outlander set.
 (The performance may be another night of the tour or a different performer depending on availability.)
 Overnight in Glasgow.